cultuurnet/stoplight-docs-uitpas/docs/Guides/Registering-discounted-ticket-sales.md

 ## F.A.Q.

-### Can I get a list of all UiTPAS numbers that have a structural discount ('kansentarief')?
+### Can I get a list of all UiTPAS numbers that have a sociall tariff ('kansentarief')?

 ### Can I get a list of discounts instead of a list of tariffs?